A Career as a Commercial Vehicle Officer

 The selection process is a multi-phase testing procedure that includes written examinations, physical agility testing, oral interview, polygraph examination, and a comprehensive background investigation/review.
 If given a conditional offer of employment, the applicant must successfully complete a medical examination (to include vision and hearing), psychological examination with interview, and drug screening test.

-CVO Trainees receive approximately twenty weeks of intensive academic and physical training at the Missouri State Highway Patrol Law Enforcement Academy in Jefferson City.
+CVO Trainees receive approximately twenty-one weeks of intensive academic and physical training at the Missouri State Highway Patrol Law Enforcement Academy in Jefferson City.
 Self-defense, cultural diversity, firearms, arrest procedures, and state and federal laws and regulations pertaining to commercial motor vehicles are some of the topics covered during the training period.
 Following Academy graduation, each officer must serve a twelve-week period under the guidance of a veteran Field Training Officer and a one-year training period.

 Salary and Benefits